spkcspider/spkcspider/README.md

 spkcspider.apps.spideraccounts: user implementation suitable for the spiders, you may want to use your own user model

-spkcspider.apps.spider: store User Components, common base, WARNING: has spiderucs namespace to not break existing apps
+spkcspider.apps.spider: store User Components, common base, WARNING: has spider_base namespace to not break existing apps

 spkcspider.apps.spidertags: verified information tags and

 spkcspider.apps.spiderkeys: store public keys

 spkcspider.spkcspider: only required for standalone project

+# Thanks

+Default theme uses Font Awesome by Dave Gandy - http://fontawesome.io